microsoft/FluidFramework/BREAKING.md

 ```

 ### Replace ICodeLoader with ICodeDetailsLoader interface
 The interface `ICodeLoader` was deprecated a while ago in previous releases.
-The alternative for `ICodeLoader` interface is     `ICodeDetailsLoader` interface which can be import from `@fluidframework/container-definitions`. `ICodeLoader` interface will be removed in the next release.
+The alternative for `ICodeLoader` interface is the `ICodeDetailsLoader` interface which can be imported from `@fluidframework/container-definitions`. `ICodeLoader` interface will be removed in the next release.

 `ILoaderService` and `ILoaderProps` are the two interface are are type to ICodeDetailsLoader only.
 Please make sure to change their implementation.